Back

 The Reality Today

-The owner wakes up early to walk the dog before work, but the morning is chaotic — kids need breakfast, the dog needs feeding, and there's no time for a proper walk.
-They spend their commute scrolling through neighborhood groups trying to find a last-minute walker.
-At work, they worry constantly: Did the walker show up?
+Morning is chaotic — kids need breakfast, the dog needs feeding, no time for a proper walk.
+The commute is spent scrolling Facebook groups for a last-minute walker.
+At work, constant worry: Did the walker show up?
 Is the dog okay?
-By evening, they're exhausted, guilty, and scrambling to squeeze in vet research between dinner and bedtime.
+By evening — exhaustion, guilt, and a forgotten vet appointment.

 The Vision

-A single app where the family coordinates all pet care.
-Verified walkers are bookable in seconds, the dog's health records are always up to date, and live GPS tracking provides peace of mind during walks.
-Smart reminders handle vaccinations and medications, and the whole family can see who's responsible for what — turning pet care from a solo burden into a shared joy.
+One app where the family coordinates all care.
+Verified walkers bookable in seconds, health records always current, live GPS tracking during walks.
+Smart reminders for vaccinations and medications.
+The whole family sees who's responsible — pet care becomes a shared joy.

 Morning Rush